 - Summer Semester: 16 hours/week minimum, 7 weeks or more

-- Fall and Spring Semesters: 8 hours/week minimum, 10 weeks or more per semester
+- Spring and Fall Semesters: 8 hours/week minimum, 10 weeks or more per semester

 North River Commission partners with area colleges and high schools, as well as internship programs.
-Individuals can contact us directly, starting with the Internship Interest form.
+Unaffiliated individuals can contact us directly, starting with the Internship Interest form.
 Click here.
-Fill in the basic contact information and send a resume to Thomas Applegate, Executive Director: thomasapplegate<at>northrivercommission.org.
-Thomas or another staff will contact you.
+You will be asked to provide a resume and basic contact information.
+A staff member will contact you.

-Selection of semester internships are made on a rolling basis until internships are filled.
+Selections of semester internships are made on a rolling basis until internships are filled.
 We recommend the following dates as guides.
-We encourage you to let us know about your interest, even when a date below has passed.
+We encourage you to reach out if you are interested, even if the date below has passed.

-- Summer: contact us after February 1st and before April 1st
+- Summer: contact us between February 1st and April 1st

 - Fall: contact us before August 15th